data-doge/blue-ridge-labs-fellowship-code-sample/updating-subscription-tracker-notification-frequency.md

+*walkthrough: how users update their email notification settings - part 1a / 1*

 ### updating the `notification_frequency` of a user's `SubscriptionTracker`

 if a user changes their preferred `notification_frequency`, we want to schedule their next 'bundled recent activity' notification email, and set said email's 'time_range' for 'recent_activity' in accordance with their time zone. this is managed in the `SubscriptionTracker`'s `after_update` callback